Liu Ye (artist): Art work

 By 2000, Liu ye had gradually developed his own distinguishable style.
 From 2000, Liu ye moved his attention away from himself and started to portray figures he has interest in such as Eileen Chang, Ruan Lingyu, Andersen, Little Mermaid, and so on.
-At the same time, he started to paint his favorite cartoon character Miffy the bunny as a reflection of himself.
-Liu Ye fell in love with the cartoon character created by Dick Bruna immediately after he first saw her while he was living in Amsterdam because he saw himself in the bunny, who is seemingly simple but actually extremely intelligent.
+At the same time, he started to paint his favourite cartoon character Miffy, a bunny by Dutch artist Dick Bruna, as a reflection of himself.
+Liu Ye fell in love with Miffy immediately after he first saw her while he was living in Amsterdam because he saw himself in the bunny, who is seemingly simple but actually extremely intelligent.
 The Mondrian symbol returned to his work, usually portrayed together with a little girl or boy, sometimes with Miffy as well.

 Around 2004 and 2005, Liu Ye's fairytale-like fantasy was replaced by a more mild and realistic style.
 An adolescent girl is featured repetitively.
 Some paintings depict her engaging in rather simple activities such reading or embarking on a journey while others contain subtle sexual implications.
 Vermeer's influence became increasingly obvious in those works with the evidence of his pursuit of the perfection of human beauty.

 In 2013, Liu Ye's painting Sword was sold for HK$42.68m at Sotheby’s Hong Kong.
 In 2019, his painting Smoke (2001-2002) was sold for a new record price of HK$52.18m (US$6.65m) at Sotheby's Hong Kong.
 Smoke is the first painting from a trinity of epic crimson-hued horizontal canvases from 2001-2002, the second of which resides in the esteemed M+ Sigg Collection and the third in an eminent private collection after fetching the artist’s auction record in 2013.